thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_README.md.rst.txt

    speciationrate2 = d
    ...
    ```
    where `i` represents a positive integer, `d` is a decimal value between 0 and 1, and `f` is any positive number (float).
 Whilst this does help with readability of the code, the order of the arguments is essential at this stage (i.e. don't switch the order of the lines).
-Future versions may alter the system of reading such that the parameters are set according to their key.
+Future versions may alter the system of reading such that the current_metacommunity_parameters are set according to their key.
 Any number of speciation rates (or 0) can be at the end of the file.

    ####Outputs####
    Upon successful completion of a simulation, necsim will produce an SQLite database file in the output directory in an SQL\_data folder.
 This database contains several tables, which can be accessed using a program like [DB Browser for SQLite](http://sqlitebrowser.org/) or Microsoft Access.
-Alternatively, most programming languages have an SQLite interface ([RSQlite](https://cran.r-project.org/web/packages/RSQLite/index.html), [python sqlite3](https://docs.python.org/2/library/sqlite3.html))
+Alternatively, most programming languages have an SQLite interface ([RSQlite](https://cran.r-project.org/web/packages/RSQLite/index.html), [Python sqlite3](https://docs.python.org/2/library/sqlite3.html))

    * The main table within the database is the SPECIES\_LIST table, which is the location and inheritence of every lineage recorded.
 Several other important data structures (such as whether it is a "tip" of the phylogenetic tree of not) which are used  when re-constructing the species identity.
-   * A secondary output from necsims is a SIMULATION\_PARAMETERS table for identifying the exact parameters with which the model is run.
+   * A secondary output from necsims is a SIMULATION\_PARAMETERS table for identifying the exact current_metacommunity_parameters with which the model is run.
    * SpeciationCounter also produces a SPECIES_ABUNDANCES table containing species abundances across the whole sample map, plus (optionally) a table of SPECIES\_LOCATIONS (containing the x,y location of every individual) and FRAGMENT\_ABUNDANCES (species abundances for each habitat fragment separately).

    ## REQUIREMENTS ##